mattseabrook/LZSS/README.md

 Lempel–Ziv–Storer–Szymanski (LZSS) is a Dictionary-type lossless data compression algorithm that was created in 1982.
 For more information, see the [Wikipedia article](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski) on LZSS or the [1989](#1989) section in this `README`.

-# 2023
+## 2023

 2023 Refactoring of the 1989 LZSS.C public domain code written by Haruhiko Okumura.
-My goal is to give users a choice of using the code as a stand-alone program, as a header file, or as a library.
+My goal is to give users a choice of using the code as a stand-alone, functional program, or a `*.hpp` C++ Header-only implementation with Class encapsulation.

 # Header-only implementation